NBA Midseason Report: The MVP Race Tightens as Trade Deadline Looms

 Jokic's 56-point triple-double on Christmas Day may have been the signature performance of the NBA season.

 The debate between these two comes down to philosophical questions about what MVP should mean.
-Gilgeous-Alexander has the better team record and the championship pedigree from leading Oklahoma City to last year’s title.
-He’s the engine driving the defending champions, and his consistency game after game has been remarkable.
-SGA doesn’t have many bad nights because his mental approach and physical tools rarely allow for off performances.
+Gilgeous-Alexander has the better team record and the pedigree of leading Oklahoma City to last year’s title.
+He’s the engine driving the league’s top team, and his consistency game after game has been remarkable.
+His mental discipline ensures that even his quieter nights still produce winning basketball.

 Jokic’s case rests on the unprecedented nature of what he’s accomplishing individually.
 No one in league history has combined scoring, rebounding, and playmaking at his level.
 He’s doing this while carrying a Nuggets roster that has dealt with significant injuries and depth issues.
 Denver’s record would be substantially worse without Jokic’s superhuman efforts, which speaks to his value even if the team standings don’t match Oklahoma City’s.